jonathanmorley/thrash/README.md

-# bitbucket-rs
+# Thrash

-Bitbucket rust client
+A rust client for Atlassian Bitbucket Server